hm-lang/core/proposals/README.md

 # note that the earliest overload that matches will be default.
 someFunction(X: string): int
     return X size()

+MyString: string = someFunction(X: 100)     # uses the first overload
+MyInt: int = someFunction(X: "cow")         # uses the second overload WhatIsThis := someFunction(X: "asdf")       # WARNING! calls first overload

+# TODO: this might be easier to understand if we used @in/@out arguments

 # example which will use the default overload:
 Call; call